 - Home Appraisal: The lender will arrange for a professional appraisal of your home to determine its current market value.
 This step is necessary to calculate the maximum loan amount you may be eligible for.

 - Loan Approval and Closing: After reviewing your application, financial assessment, and appraisal report, the lender will decide whether to approve the loan.
 If approved, you will proceed to the closing process.
 During closing, you’ll sign the necessary documents, including the loan agreement and any other legal paperwork.

 Remember to take your time, ask questions, and carefully review all the details before proceeding.
 It’s important to fully understand the terms and conditions of the reverse mortgage before making a decision.

 Reverse mortgages are available to homeowners 62 and over, including married couples.
 Reverse mortgages are gaining in popularity among retirees from all walks of life.
 A reverse mortgage for purchase option is available for those looking to purchase a new residence.

-Jan Jordan is a Reverse Mortgage Specialist serving the Boulder, Longmont, Fort Collins, Loveland, Greeley, and Front Range areas of Colorado.
-Click here to contact Jan and learn if reverse mortgage is right for you.
+Jan Jordan is a Reverse Mortgage Specialist serving the Fort Collins, Loveland, Greeley, Longmont, Boulder and other Front Range areas of Colorado, as well as the Cheyenne and Laramie communities of Wyoming.
+Contact Jan and learn if reverse mortgage is right for you.